Murder on the Orient Express: Stage

 American playwright Ken Ludwig adapted the novel into a play, Murder on the Orient Express, which premiered at the McCarter Theatre in Princeton, New Jersey on 14 March 2017.
 The production was directed by Emily Mann, and starred Allan Corduner in the role of Hercule Poirot.

 In 2024, Old Globe Theatre presented the Asolo Repertory Theatre Production reprise of the Ken Ludwig adaptation.
 Andrew Sellon led the cast in the starring role previously played at Maltz Jupiter Theatre.
 The stage's turntable rotated between the train exterior, the dining car, the sleeping compartments, and the parlor car as snow effects set the scene.

 Comics

-On 12 September 2023, Murder on the Orient Express was adapted into an authorized graphic novel illustrated by Bob Al-Greene and published by William Morrow Paperbacks.
+Murder on the Orient Express was adapted into an authorized graphic novel illustrated by Bob Al-Greene and published by William Morrow Paperbacks on 12 September 2023.

 Games

 A board game based on the novel named Orient Express was released in 1985.

 The point and click computer game Agatha Christie: Murder on the Orient Express was released in November 2006 for Windows and expanded on Agatha Christie's original story, revolving around Antoinette Marceau – a new character created specifically for the game – as Hercule Poirot (voiced by David Suchet) is ill and recovering in his train compartment.

 On October 19, 2023, Microids released a new video game adaptation titled Agatha Christie – Murder on the Orient Express.
 Having one prologue and thirteen chapters, Agatha Christie – Murder on the Orient Express faithfully adapts and modernizes the novel's plot, with the main characters retaining their original names and using mobile phones and computers.
 Players alternately take on the two roles of Poirot and an American detective named Joanna Locke.
 For four years, Locke has been investigating the kidnapping and murder of Daisy Armstrong, and boarded the Orient Express in a failed attempt to arrest Cassetti for the crime and prove Susanne's innocence.
 Switching between flashbacks and the present time, the in-game investigation progresses as Poirot and Locke exchange clues regarding Cassetti and the Armstrong case.
 While the first eight chapters of the game adapt the entire novel, a twist expands the plot by adding a thirteenth killer, who had murdered Cassetti before the Armstrongs' and Susanne's loved ones unleashed their revenge on him.
 The five remaining chapters of the game revolve around Poirot and Locke hunting down the perpetrator and bringing to light Cassetti's own crimes and other victims.
 Agatha Christie – Murder on the Orient Express is available on PC and PlayStation, Xbox, and Nintendo Switch consoles.